iriscouch/stripe_kanso/README.md

 ## Kanso.js support for the Stripe API and webhooks

-`stripe_kanso` is a [Kanso] Couch app to work with the Stripe payments system, in particular, the webhooks events.
+`stripe_kanso` is a [Kanso][kanso] Couch app to work with the Stripe payments system, in particular, the webhooks events.

 ## Using webhooks